 If your app is bundled separately from your container code, Fluid can use a code loader to download and load the container code bundle dynamically.

 The container is your application’s entry point to the Fluid Framework.
-It runs your container code and is the object through which you’ll retrieve your Fluid objects.
+It runs your container code and is the object through which you’ll retrieve your shared objects.

-You’ll write container code to define which Fluid objects your scenario uses and how you’ll access them.
+You’ll write container code to define which shared objects your scenario uses and how you’ll access them.

 Data Objects are higher-level shared objects, compared to distributed data structures, which are low-level shared objects.
-Data Objects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as, providing an API surface to your data.
+Data Objects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as providing an API surface to your data.

 Distributed data structures (DDSes)

 DDSes are the data structures Fluid Framework provides for storing collaborative data.
 As collaborators modify the data, the changes will be reflected to all other collaborators.

 Responsible for connecting to a Fluid service and loading a Fluid container.

 A service endpoint that is responsible for receiving, processing, storing, and broadcasting operations.